-Career Start is a new partnership with several local school districts and Highline Community College.
+Career Start is a partnership with several local school districts and Highline College.
 Simply put it is the professional technical form of Running Start.
-It is designed to allow students to graduate from high school at or near the same time that they receive an Associate of Applied Science degree (AAS) from Highline Community College.
+It is designed to allow students to graduate from high school at or near the same time that they receive an Associate of Applied Science degree (AAS) from Highline College.

 To get started contact us: Contact information

 This 10 minute video will clearly demonstrate why Career Start was developed.